About

 For Fun...

-Finally, I have a lifelong desire to sing acapella but have never actually tried it.
+*And* I have a lifelong desire to sing acapella but have never actually tried it.